Second-degree Criminal Trespass, C.R.S. 18-4-503

 As Colorado criminal lawyers working in Denver, Colorado, and nearby in Arapahoe County, Douglas County, Jefferson County, Weld County, Larimer County and Adams County, we often see second-degree criminal trespass charges when someone refuses to leave the property of another.
 There is generally alcohol, a broken relationship or loitering involved.
 The law requires a person to immediately leave the premises of another if asked to leave.
 Premises can be apartments, condos, houses, townhouses and other dwellings.
 With trespassing charges, the government will threaten jail time, which could be disastrous to your job and Colorado criminal record.
 It is essential that you get experienced help right away.

 Because a trespassing charge on your record can be devastating to your future, it is important that you take these charges seriously and contact one of our experienced Colorado criminal lawyers at once.
 You need to hire a Colorado criminal attorney who has experience representing others charged with trespassing in Denver, Colorado, and nearby in Arapahoe County, Douglas County, Jefferson County, Weld County, Larimer County and Adams County.
-At the Sawyer Legal Group, LLC, we have been aggressively defending people charged with second-degree criminal trespass for 18 years, and we can put that knowledge to work in your Colorado trespassing case.
+At the Sawyer Legal Group, LLC, we have been aggressively defending people charged with second-degree criminal trespass for over a decade, and we can put that knowledge to work in your Colorado trespassing case.
 Contact us right now and talk with an experienced lawyer who will defend you!